ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 4. On the next screen transaction details will be provided.
 Select "SEND NOW" to complete.

-5. You'll notice within your wallet transactions the SHA256 hash in the Smartbridge column, and the time & date it was committed to the blockchain in the Date column.
+5. You'll notice within your wallet transactions the SHA256 hash in the SmartBridge column, and the time & date it was committed to the blockchain in the Date column.
 Timestamp document complete.

 ![Timestamp-show](./assets/how-to-use-the-desktop-wallet/Timestamp-show.png)